RamPrasadMeenavalli/react-covid19-tracker/README.md

 Version|Date|Comments
 -------|----|--------
 1.0.0.0|March 15, 2020|Initial release
+1.0.0.1|March 17, 2020|Added property to select default Country/Province.
+Changed the display format for the stats.

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**